petermoyano/langchain-docs-bot/README.md

 ## Sales pitch
 It's important to start now because LLMs responses are non-deterministic, which means trile & error is required to get the right answer.
 This is a time-consuming process.
 The lessons learned here could be useful for a future ai-laba-like project.

+## Metadata automatic extraction and filtering tool
+We can use LlamaExtract and LlamaIndex to improve the metadata build up.
+It even uses a schema!
+Great possible improvement point.

+We should add a .gitignore logic to avoid scraping or uploading to much files.
+After

+## Going agentic
+Maybe the place to start is testing the app, once the suggestion has been made.
+If the app throws an error, return it to the LLM and suggest again, taking that into account.
+Else, return the answer to the user.